Over the past few years I have have made it a point to try the best coffee shops in Tucson when I am in town. My top recommendations include:

 Nearby is Snakes & Lattes Board Game Cafe & Bar, a Toronto based coffee shop, located at 988 E. University Blvd.
 They offer coffee, drinks, food and a library of many playable games.

 Down the street is Espresso Art Cafe.
-This is trendy coffee shop, cafe, hookah lounge along with music and local art.
+This is trendy coffee shop, cafe, hookah lounge along with live music and local art.
 942 E. University Blvd.

 Ombre Coffee: This is a new find.
-On my recent trip I found this local coffee roaster in Broadway Village at 2936 E. Broadway.
+On a recent trip I found this local coffee roaster in Broadway Village at 2936 E. Broadway.
 I enjoyed it as I recovered from a long delayed flight from Chicago!
 It is in the same center as Bario Bread, Cashew Cow and the Bisbee Breakfast Club Broadway.

 Cartel Coffee Lab: With other locations in Scottsdale, Tempe, Palm Springs, Phoenix, Austin and in Tucson.
 They are known for sourcing, roasting and brewing good coffee.
 They have two Tucson locations, 210 E. Broadway and 2516 N. Campbell.
 I enjoyed the downtown location on Broadway which is next door to Thunder Canyon Brewery.